 We use 3DMark tests for this: Time Spy, Fire Strike Extreme and Port Royal.
 While its heavily GPU influenced, fast supporting components and a stable system will enhance the scores.
 As with 2D performance, the score is accurate at the time of the review.
 Note that Port Royal’s ray-tracing nature currently favours Nvidia GPUs (which are dominant on the market).

 The human factor.
 How does it look?
 How does it feel to use?
 What does it sound like?
 We create this score according to the following criteria.

 |5 points for corporate looks|

 |5 points for hard drive|

 |10 points for keyboard|

 |5 Bonus points (Warranty, Green waste, Stylus, Miscellaneous)|

-The first high performance gaming laptops were big, bulky, had huge power bricks and large batteries that powered the machines for around 10 to 30 minutes.
+The first high performance gaming laptops were big and bulky, had huge power bricks and large batteries that powered the machines for around 10 to 30 minutes.
 The batteries were more like UPS systems, really.
-Nowadays, we’re seeing gaming laptops last for almost two days away from the mains!
+Nowadays, we’re seeing gaming laptops last for almost two working days away from the mains!
 However, we don’t expect any laptop to actually run games without power so we test the battery using PCMark 10’s Modern Office test which is essentially, basic office work.
 As this website is about High Performance Laptops we’re quite forgiving on weight.
-This rating is an average based upon 50% of the battery life rating, 40% of the weight rating, 5% of the power brick weight rating and 10% of the build quality rating.
+This rating is an average based upon 50% of the battery life rating, 40% of the weight rating, 5% of the power brick weight rating and 10% of the build-quality rating.

 This is an average of all other scores.